 - Raintree Children and Family Services, Board Member

-Tariff Update, Adams and Reese Client Bulletin, August 2018
+- Tariff Update – Trade War Drums Grow Louder, Adams and Reese Client Bulletin, September 2018

 - A Difficult Road Awaits the U.S. Mexico Canada Trade Agreement in Congress, Adams and Reese Client Bulletin, October 2018

 - Don’t Feel Entirely Helpless in Trade Volatility, Global Trade, November 2018